3choff/SnapIntel/README.md

 ## Requirements
 - Python 3.10 or greater
+- [FFmpeg](https://www.ffmpeg.org/download.html).
+Instructions on how to install it can be found [here](https://www.hostinger.co.uk/tutorials/how-to-install-ffmpeg)
-- Refer to the [FastWhisperAPI](https://github.com/3choff/FastWhisperAPI) and [FastXttsAPI](https://github.com/3choff/FastXttsAPI) documentation for information on local deployment and requirements of these two services.
+- [FastWhisperAPI](https://github.com/3choff/FastWhisperAPI) and [FastXttsAPI](https://github.com/3choff/FastXttsAPI) offer local transcription and speech solutions.
+Their use is **optional**.
+For information on deployment and requirements of these services, please refer to their respective documentation.

+## Dependencies

+This project depends on the following libraries:

+- pillow
+- python-dotenv
+- keyboard
+- requests
+- colorama
+- SpeechRecognition
+- google.generativeai
+- websocket-client
+- pyaudio
+- numpy

 ## Installation